vertelab/sssd/README.md

 <br>
 # Geek info
 <br>
-These scripts are based on a true story and the link below has all the correct answers!
+These scripts are based on a true story and the link below bring you the full story!
 <br>
 https://ubuntu.com/server/docs/service-ldap-with-tls